Unique Careers: 23 Jobs That Are Anything But Ho-Hum

 11 "Normal" Careers That You Can Make Unique

 You don't necessarily need a strange or unusual job to build a unique career.
-You can probably infuse almost any occupation with your distinctive talents, personality, and way of seeing the world.
+You can infuse almost any occupation with your distinctive talents, personality, and way of seeing the world.
 Even the most ordinary job can be transformed into something that's one of a kind.
 It just takes imagination and proactive effort.

 Of course, some careers are easier to make unique than others.
 For instance, anything that requires creativity or inventiveness is worth special consideration if you want the chance at an unconventional professional life.
 Here are just a few examples to give you a head start in your search:

-From films and TV shows to video games and other multimedia projects, computer animators' work is more widespread than ever.
+Computer animators' work is more widespread than ever, from films and TV shows to video games and other multimedia projects.
 But there's still plenty of room for animators who can push the envelope with original ideas or quirky styles.
 Visual communications or digital art and design training can prepare you for an animation career.

 Think about the incredible diversity of the online world.
 You can find websites for almost anything that's already been imagined.
 But countless other websites are yet to be created.
 This field offers the chance to carve out your own niche by developing websites for the kinds of projects, clients, or employers that truly fascinate you.
 Find a web design or development school near you.

 There's never any shortage of companies, entrepreneurs, or organizations trying to get noticed or build a following.
 The bravest ones turn to marketing professionals who dare to try unusual approaches or find unique ways of telling their stories.